 Ulcer, Ulcerative colitis

-Mulethi is very useful in ulcer.
-It reduces secretion from stomach and produces thick protective mucus lining which protects stomach from inflammations gastritis and peptic ulcerations.
+Mulethi is very useful in the ulcer.
+It reduces secretion from the stomach and produces thick protective mucus lining which protects the stomach from inflammations gastritis and peptic ulceration.
 Ground Mulethi (3 gms) and cook in water (400 gm) till it reduces to 200 ml.
 Filter and drink.